-Figure ?? shows the evolution of the distribution of social connections in the system.
-The initial condition is a random graph of degree K = 20.
-On the first iteration, the distribution is roungly a N(20, 1) distribution.
+Figure 4 shows the evolution of the distribution of social connections in the system.
+The initial condition is a random graph of degree K=20.
+On the first iteration, the distribution is roughly a N(20,1) distribution.
 Progressively, the distributions shifts toward the left.
-In the end, we have a self-sustained distribution that can be approximated by a N(13, 4) distribution.
+In the end, we have a self-sustained distribution that can be approximated by a N(13,4) distribution.
+Note that redundant connections between a given pair of agents are not identified and are therefore counted multiple times.
+The decrease (from 20 to 13) in the average number of social connections indicates that the spatial interaction is not sufficient, in this case, to sustain 20 connections on average.
+This is dependent on the properties of the land-use data such as the concentration of high-utility areas.
+It also depends on the total number of agents in the system.
+(The area under the curve is equal to the total number of connections and thus constant.)

-All the experiments were done on a computer equipped with a Intel Pentium4 clocked at 2.5Ghz.
-The typical simulation performance for 100 iterations of a system with 10^6 agents is below one hour of CPU time.
+All the experiments were done on a computer equipped with a Intel Pentium 4 clocked at 2.5Ghz.
+The typical simulation performance for 100 iterations of a system with 106 agents is below one hour of CPU time.
 This is for plans that have only one or two intermediary stops.
 In term of memory requirement, about 400 Mbytes of RAM are needed.
 Obviously, the simulation of larger systems and more sophisticated plans with more than two stops will require to distribute the workload on several computers.
+In particular, we would like to extend the framework to integrate other travel decisions such as the timing of the different trips.